ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-project.md

+---
-# Creating Android App Project in Android Studio
+title: Creating Android App Project in Android Studio
+description: We will first create an Android App Project in Android Studio
+keywords: [Android SDK User Guide, Android Project, Android Studio, Ant Media Server Documentation, Ant Media Server Tutorials]
+sidebar_position: 2
+---

-### Step 1: Create an Android App Project in Android Studio
+## Step 1: Create an Android App Project in Android Studio

  - Open Android Studio and create a new project with No Activity.
 (We will create our activity in minutes ).